plr47/CVE_REQUEST/shardingsphere-ui/README.md

 ### Vulnerability description

-In Apache ShardingSphere(incubator)  full version, the ShardingSphere's web console uses the SnakeYAML library for parsing YAML inputs to load datasource configuration.
+In Apache ShardingSphere(incubator)  4.1.1 version, the ShardingSphere's web console uses the SnakeYAML library for parsing YAML inputs to load datasource configuration.
 SnakeYAML allows to unmarshal data to a Java type By using the YAML tag.
 Unmarshalling untrusted data can lead to security flaws of RCE.